honeycombio/refinery/config.md

 ## ID Fields

-`IDFields` `IDFields` controls the field names to use for the event ID fields.
+`IDFields` controls the field names to use for the event ID fields.
 These fields are used to identify events that are part of the same trace.

 ### `TraceNames`